Tag Archives: secure boot

 I am curious to see how u-boot 2012.07 on the Meraki Go GX20 implements signature validation, since unlike u-boot 2017.07 changing the device major does not disable signature verification of the payload.

 Unfortunately, this is not possible.
-At the time of writing it has been 16 months since I requested the GPL source code for the Meraki Go GX20 and Meraki have yet to provide the u-boot source code for the device.
+The GPL source code for the Meraki Go GX20 was requested in December 2022 and Meraki has yet to provide the u-boot source code for the device.

 The EU and other jurisdictions claim to take the right to repair and e-waste seriously, but their actions thus far have ignored the elephant in the room.
 Many of the devices being sold in the past 5 years come with secure boot enabled, and thus are locked to running the OEM’s software.